bx90/testng-framework/README.md

 # About
-The project contains commonly examples of test frameworks like JUnit and TestNG.
+The project contains commonly examples of TestNG framework.